ryvn-mango/aws-privatelink/README.md

 2. **"Region not supported"**:
    - For Datadog: Use `region_override` to specify a supported region
-   - For Temporal: Ensure your cluster is in a supported region
+   - For Temporal: Ensure your region is supported

 3. **"Connection timeout"**:
    - Verify security group allows traffic on the correct port